EmanuelGF/SenComPrototype/README.md

 The interface consists of some buttons that when pressed emit sounds, words like yes, no, etc..
 It´s in Portuguese.

-To run just open index.html in a browser.
+To run just navigate to index.html.

 Feel free to use, modify ❤